A Scala Tutorial for Java Programmers

 You can understand the precise meaning of the pattern match as follows:

-1. it first checks if the tree t is a Sum, and if it is, it binds the left sub-tree to a new variable called l and the right sub-tree to a variable called r, and then proceeds with the evaluation of the expression following the arrow; this expression can (and does) make use of the variables bound by the pattern appearing on the left of the arrow, i.e., l and r,
+1. it first checks if the tree t is a Sum, and if it is, it binds the left sub-tree to a new variable called left and the right sub-tree to a variable called right, and then proceeds with the evaluation of the expression following the arrow; this expression can (and does) make use of the variables bound by the pattern appearing on the left of the arrow, i.e., left and right,

 2. if the first check does not succeed, that is, if the tree is not a Sum, it goes on and checks if t is a Var; if it is, it binds the name contained in the Var node to a variable n and proceeds with the right-hand expression,